Schwungus/S_fixed/README.md

 # S_fixed

-Header-only 16.16 fixed-point math library for C.
+A header-only 16.16 fixed-point math library for C.

 ## Usage